 I would like to share one of my secret sweet treats that help me overcome my sugar cravings.
-It's very dairy-free, filling, ready in 5 minutes and packed with good fats.
-It's also one of the many recipes on my blog suitable for the FAT FAST!
+It's dairy-free, filling, ready in 5 minutes and packed with good fats.
+It's also one of the many recipes on my blog suitable for the fat fast.
 Have a look at my post to see why coconut oil is so good for you.

 Nutritional values (per serving)